Living Drama Theatre

 1 person favorited this theater

-It appears that this was originally a single screen theater, but sometime in the 1970’s it was converted to a twin screen and became the Eustis Plaza Twin Theaters.
-It also appears that SCT sold the location to Floyd Theaters at some point in the 1970’s as well.
+Originally a single screen theater, it was taken over by Chris McGuire Cinemas in 1969.
+Sometime in the 1970’s it was converted to a twin screen and became the Eustis Plaza Twin Theaters.
+It was taken over by Floyd Theaters at some point in the 1970’s.

 The screen finally went black in July 1996 with “Primal Fear” and “James and the Giant Peach” being the last shows.